 - Strand woven bamboo plywood sheets are than popular hardwoods.

 - Aesthetically similar to hardwoods.

-Plywood panels designated NAUF/CARB Phase II/LEED meet the strictest green standards and also qualify for certain credits.
-Products that meet the California Air Resources Board (CARB) standards meet the latest limits on formaldehyde emissions.
+Products with emissions within the California Air Resources Board (CARB) standards are safest.
 Households interested in maintaining the highest air quality standards in their home, as well as minimizing their own contribution to Earth’s air pollutants footprint, should look for the CARB stamp of approval.

 The Leadership in Energy and Environmental Design (LEED) is a national rating system established by the US Green Building Council (USGBC).
 Comprised of leaders and innovators throughout the building industry, this certification assures the latest technology and design standards for enhancing the sustainable design of today’s building materials.

 So what’s holding you back from your next eco-friendly purchase?
 Contact a bamboo product expert and explore the many options of the greener alternative, bamboo.